Perton: Etymology

 The name Perton is derived from 'Pear Town' due to the number of pear trees that once grew there.

 Overview

 Perton

 The only direct road connection between Perton and Wolverhampton is for the use of buses and emergency vehicles only; private vehicles must travel north or south from Perton and use the A41 or A454.

 The main road in Perton is The Parkway; this name is given to a 2.25 mile long circular road as well as the two spurs which link it to the main road network.
-At the centre of the estate lies a shopping centre containing a Sainsbury's supermarket and a number of other shops including a butchers, home and motor store, pharmacy barbers, women's hair salon, vets, Morrisons convenience, building society two charity shops, cafe, chip shop, Indian takeaway, dentist, doctors surgeries, library, as well as an interdenominational church and Lakeside Community Church meeting in the Civic Centre.
+At the centre of the estate lies a shopping centre containing a Sainsbury's supermarket and a number of other shops including a butchers,pharmacy barbers, women's hair salon, vets, Morrisons convenience, building society two charity shops, cafe, chip shop, Indian takeaway, dentist, doctors surgeries, library, as well as an interdenominational church and Lakeside Community Church meeting in the Civic Centre.
 Perton has three schools: Perton First School, Perton Primary Academy and Perton Middle School.